 Perjury most commonly occurs in criminal trials, where the stakes are high, and every piece of testimony can influence the verdict.

-Witnesses, defendants, and experts might face the temptation to sway the outcome by altering their statements.
+Witnesses, defendants, and experts might be tempted to alter their statements to sway the outcome.
 Being aware of these dynamics is important for anyone involved in such trials.

-In civil litigation and other legal proceedings, perjury can also play a critical role.
-Whether it's during depositions, affidavits, or trials, lying under oath can have severe repercussions.
+Perjury can also be critical in civil litigation and other legal proceedings.
+Lying under oath can have severe repercussions during depositions, affidavits, or trials.
 These situations often involve complex facts where the truth is vital for justice to prevail.

 Challenging perjury charges effectively requires a strong defense strategy.
 One common approach is to question the evidence of intent to deceive.
 If the defense can show that there was no intention to lie, the perjury charges might not hold.